tornikeo/python_pandas_matplot_practice/README.md

 What does the 75th percentile mean?      -The value at which 75% of the values lie below that value and 25% above

+titanic.describe(include=['O'])          #the default only includes numeric
+                                         #You can do 'all' to include all
+                                         #or 'O' to include objects - here we're doing 'O' so...
+                                         #it's telling up the most frequent names, gender, age...
+                                         #age b/c age has '?' marks in the rows
+                                         #you can also do include=['object']

+When to use square bracket vs dot notations? use square bracket if the column name has a dot in it - titanic.home.dest gives us an error
+                                                      - titanic['home.dest'] works
+also use [] if you want to select multiple columns

+houses.sum(nuermic_only=True)    #b/c we don't want to sum columns like datetime

+netflix.release_year.describe()

+houses.nlargest(5, ['price'])

+How can you retrieve both the 'price' and 'bedrooms' columns from houses?

+select_multiple_cols = houses[['price', 'bedrooms']]
+select_multiple_cols